quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Recommendations for the use of keep-alives are application specific, mainly depending on the latency requirements and message frequency of the application.
 In this case, the application mapping must specify whether the client or server is responsible for keeping the application alive.
-Note that sending PING frames more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.
+While {{Hatonen10}} suggests that 30 seconds might be a suitable value for the public Internet when a NAT is on path, larger values are preferable if the deployment can consistently survive NAT rebinds or is known to be in a controlled environments like e.g. data centres in order to lower network and computational load.
+Sending PING frames more frequently than every 30 seconds over long idle periods may result in a too much unproductive traffic and power usage for some situations.
+Further short time-outs can make it harder to handle short network interrupts, like VM mitragtion or coverage loss during mobilty.

 Alternatively, the client (but not the server) can use session resumption instead of sending keepalive traffic.
 In this case, a client that wants to send